emjose/animetorapp/README.md

 # Anime-Tor App

-The Anime-Tor App is a CLI-based app inspired by the animated Nickelodeon tv show Avatar: The Last Airbender.
+The Anime-Tor App is a CLI-based app inspired by the animated Nickelodeon TV show Avatar: The Last Airbender.

 The user is presented with a divination personality test to determine which reincarnations (Avatar characters) they are most similar to.